vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.4_Building-Representative-Sets/RepGen-Exercise-1_Building-Representative-Sets.md

 2. The following prompt provides the program specification for the representative-set algorithm:

 ```
-I will now give you a description of the command-line interface for the program `build_representative_set.py` to compute a "set of representative sequences" (RepGen set) using the "Stingy Addition" algorithm as defined in the uploaded definitions-file.
+I will now give you a description of a command-line interface and
+program called `build_representative_set.py` that will compute a
+"set of representative sequences" (RepGen set) using the "Stingy Addition"
+algorithm as defined in the uploaded definitions-file.

-The script should accept the following mandatory command-line arguments, in both long-form and the specified short-form:
+The script should accept the following mandatory command-line
+arguments, in both long-form and the specified short-form:

 * Kmer-length  (integer, short argument-name '-k')
 * Sim          (similarity threshold, short argument-name '-s')
 * input FASTA-file   (filename, short argument-name '-f')